 This is final scale position in the D major scale.
 It seems to follow the three-notes-per-string pattern used in a lot of guitar solos.
 The notes in this scale move across 6 frets, all the way to the 15th fret.
 The lowest note is on the 6th string at the 10th fret.
 You may use the ‘pivot’ technique mentioned earlier (in the third position of the D major scale) to play the notes on the 6th and 5th strings.
 This way, you don’t need to reposition your fretting hand to play the three notes on the 4th and 3rd strings.
 But, you need to reposition your fretting hand to the 12th fret to play the three notes on the 2nd and 1st strings.
 Check out the tablatures below hinted with finger numbers in italics.

-Okay, now you know the scale positions in the D major scale.
+Okay, now you know the different D major scale positions on guitar.
 But, did you know that you can play the notes in these scale shapes in reverse?
 Start from the last note on the 1st string and work your way backwards until you reach the first note on the 6th string.
 If you can do that successfully, play every scale shape both forwards and backwards playing the last note once before you play the rest of the notes again in reverse order.
 This way, you have succeeded in playing the scale both in ascending and descending order pitch-wise.
 This is a useful technique to truly master the D major scale and helps in learning songs in the D major key more effectively.

 From the notes discussed above in the scale positions, it is possible to come up with the chord of the D major key – the D major chord.
 Here’s how: